Integrating SwiftUI

 , WKInterfaceObjectRepresentable

-View controller can be wrapped with: NSViewControllerRepresentable
+View controllers can be wrapped with: NSViewControllerRepresentable

 , UIViewControllerRepresentable